dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 ### Code generation

-The dbt Cloud IDE comes with **CodeGenCodeLens**, a powerful feature that simplifies creating model from your sources, with a click of a button.
+The dbt Cloud IDE comes with **CodeGenCodeLens**, a powerful feature that simplifies creating models from your sources with a click of a button.
 To use this feature, click on the  **Generate model** action next to each table in the source YAML file(s).
 It automatically creates a basic starting staging model for you to expand on.
 This feature helps streamline your workflow by automating the first steps of model generation.

 ### dbt YAML validation